americanexpress/fetchye/README.md

 };
 ```

-Alternatively, you can pass a function as the first parameter to useFetchye, if this function throws an exception the call will automatically be 'deferred' until the function does not throw.
+Alternatively, you can pass a function as the first parameter to useFetchye, if this function throws an exception, or returns a falsy value, the call will automatically be 'deferred' until the function does not throw.

 This only works if the sequential data is passed to the second call in the url.